 Evidence on the effectiveness of the point-of-collection chlorine dispenser system provided the impetus for Innovations for Poverty Action to incubate the Dispensers for Safe Water program.
 Now the Dispensers for Safe Water program has transitioned to Evidence Action, a new organization dedicated to scaling up proved interventions to improve the lives of the poor in Africa and Asia.
-The Dispensers for Safe Water program is providing on-going access to chlorine to over two million people in East Africa today, of which over 800,000 use chlorine to treat their water.
+The Dispensers for Safe Water program is providing on-going access to chlorine to over three million people in East Africa today, of which over one million use chlorine to treat their water.
 The program aims to serve 25 million people by 2018.

 Expansion to date has been supported by donors like the Bill & Melinda Gates Foundation and USAID’s Development Innovation Ventures (DIV).
 The Dispensers for Safe Water program was the recipient of DIV’s first Stage 3 grant to transition a proven development intervention to significant scale.

 More information about Dispensers for Safe Water can be found on the Evidence Action website.